Melbourne Stars Best Odds

 Every year they look like the team to beat, every year they disappoint, sometimes at the final hurdle.

-The purchase of the extremely tall pace bowler Billy Stanlake looks an important one while they’ve loaded their top order with international talent in the form of Jonny Bairstow and Nicholas Pooran.
+The purchase of the extremely tall pace bowler Billy Stanlake looks an important one while they’ve loaded their top order with international talent in the form of and Nicholas Pooran.

 Still, they may be a tad short on top-class bowling so the late arrival of Pakistani fast bowler Haris Rauf, brilliant last season, can’t come soon enough.

-The thought of Bairstow, Stoinis, Maxwell and Pooran batting in the Top 4 is scary for every other team in the tournament.
+The thought of Fletcher, Stoinis, Maxwell and Pooran batting in the Top 4 is scary for every other team in the tournament.

-All four of those were important batsmen for their sides in the recent IPL at the service of the Sunriserers, Capitals and Kings XI respectively.
+The last three were all important batsmen for their sides in the recent IPL at the service of the Sunriserers, Capitals and Kings XI respectively

 Good luck trying to contain those four.